BoxUpp/Puppet-Modules/jboss/README.md

 ###What jboss affects

-* Installs and configure jboss with nsca.
+* Installs and configure jboss.
 * Configures ip in standalone.xml file according to user requuirement.
 * Configures init scripit according to user requuirement.